itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### findByLocator

 `findByLocator` method can find out and return the receipt by giving `receiptLocator`. `receiptLocator` includes `indexValue` and `clearanceOrder`.
-SPO Client will use these two variables to find the receipt.
+BNS Client will use these two variables to find the receipt.

 - For the code of `findByLocator` method, please refer to [ReceiptDaoSample.java](../src/main/java/com/itrustmachines/sample/ReceiptDaoSample.java)